jbowdre/runtimeterror/content/posts/display-tempest-weather-static-site/index.md

 ---
-title: "Displaying Data from Tempest Weather Station on a Static Site"
+title: "Displaying Data from a Tempest Weather Station on a Static Site"
 date: "2024-02-11T20:48:49Z"
 # lastmod: 2024-02-10
 description: "Using a GitHub Actions workflow to retrieve data from an authenticated API, posting results to a publicly-accessible pastebin, and displaying them on a static web site."